 area of China you're planning to visit.

-- Temperatures in Beijing rarely rise above freezing during winter, and can reach over 30°C in summer.
+- Beijing temperatures rarely rise above freezing during winter, and can reach over 30°C in summer.

-- Winters are a little milder in Shanghai, summers are hot and humid.
+- Shanghai winters are a little milder than Beijin, while the summers are hot and humid.

-- Summers can be uncomfortable in the south of the country where daily downpours make for a sticky, sub-tropical heat and coastal areas experience the
+- Southern China summers can be uncomfortable with daily downpours making a sticky, sub-tropical heat and coastal areas experiencing the

 - Tibet and Inner Mongolia experience bitter winters and are best visited in the warmer months.

 - Harbin, in the far north, attracts hundreds of thousands of locals and visitors to its Ice and Snow Festival in January and February.

 - Chinese New Year, or Spring Festival in January or February (dates change every year) is a

 great time to see the country in party mode.
 Most Chinese people take up to two weeks off work and travel home to visit their families.
 With more than 700

 million people squeezing onto the nation's trains, buses, planes and boats, it's been described as the world's largest annual human migration.
 You'll find